Michael Bogdanov

 Michael Bogdanov (15 December 1938 – 16 April 2017) was a British theatre director known for his work with new plays, modern reinterpretations of Shakespeare, musicals and work for young people.

 Early years

-Bogdanov was born Michael Bogdin in Neath, Glamorgan, of a Jewish father (Francis Benzion Bogdin) and a Welsh mother (Rhoda Rees).
+Bogdanov was born Michael Bogdin in Neath, Glamorgan, to a Jewish father (Francis Benzion Bogdin) and a Welsh mother (Rhoda Rees).
 He was educated at The John Lyon School, Harrow on the Hill, England, at Trinity College Dublin, and in Germany and France.
-He trained at the BBC in the 1960s and produced, wrote and directed for television in the UK and Ireland.
-He was a producer and director at Irish broadcaster RTÉ from 1966 to 1969, and later worked extensively for BBC Wales, making documentaries and feature films, winning several awards.
+He trained at BBC in the 1960s and produced, wrote and directed for television in the UK and Ireland.
+He was a producer and director at Irish broadcaster RTÉ from 1966 to 1969, and later extensively worked for BBC Wales, making documentaries and feature films, winning several awards.